-You won’t have a hard time finding good dining choices in Vero Beach – you’ll have a hard time narrowing them down.
+You won’t have a hard time finding good dining choices in Vero Beach.
+No, you’ll have a hard time narrowing them down.

 We loved the two places we dined; each captures real Vero Beach ambience.

-Waldo’s, 3150 Ocean Dr., Vero Beach, located in the most original part of the Driftwood Inn, celebrated its 70th anniversary last year and its popularity is going strong.
+Waldo’s, 3150 Ocean Dr., Vero Beach, located in the most original part of the Driftwood Inn, is more than 70 years old and its popularity is going strong.
 We loved sitting at an open air table on a deck, directly overlooking the beach and the Atlantic Ocean, and eating fresh fish.

 Riverside Café, 3341 Bridge Plaza Dr., Vero Beach.
 Located adjacent to the Merrill Barber Bridge (over the Indian River Lagoon) and inside Riverside Park, this café has a view over the marina and the lagoon.
 It’s great for sunsets and after dark the fish lights at the waterfront dock illuminate dozens of catfish that delight visitors who throw them French fries.
 We recommend the mahi sandwich and the fish tacos.